phpbg/watchtv/readme.md

 * stream tv using RTSP 1.0
 * Kodi support, see [below](#kodi)
 * watch simultaneously all channels in the same multiplex
+* logical channel numbering (please note that this is not standard and may depend on your country)

 ## Is is compatible in my country?
 Use [this map](https://fr.wikipedia.org/wiki/DVB-T#/media/File:Digital_terrestrial_television_standards.svg) to know your broadcasting technology.